I originally posted this in 2015, and I think it is still relevant.

 Lets get one thing straight first, I dig Christmas.
 My fervor for it may have waned as I’ve gotten older, but the nostalgia of that time of year, the music, the movies, and that whole peace on earth and good-will so-on-and-so-forth is great.
 But last time I checked, Christmas is on December 25th.
 Christmas Eve is on the 24th.
 That’s it!
 Two days!
 It isn’t frickin’ Hanukkah!

-Yet retailers seemingly want to make it a two month orgy of commercialism and gaudy horrors.
-Sure, I like some gaudy crap as much as anyone else, but having it stretch out from November 1st to sometime in June with that lazy prick of a neighbour FINALLY takes down his Frozen-themed inflatable snow-globe-y thing is frickin’ asinine!
+Yet retailers seemingly want to make it a two-plus month orgy of commercialism and gaudy horrors.
+Sure, I like some gaudy crap as much as anyone else, but having it stretch out from October to sometime in June with that lazy prick of a neighbour FINALLY takes down his Frozen-themed inflatable snow-globe-y thing is frickin’ asinine!

 Thanks to Halloween, Christmas is pushed back to November, right?
 Not exactly.